Description

 The place of origin and the name of the chart maker are located centrally at the top of the chart.
 No date is reported.
 One decorative secondary compass rose (NE) us situated at the upper right.
 In a contemporary hand on verso in the left and right outer margin "Detroits debanca, de Sonde, de baly, Islles de Java, Celebes, borneo, de Sumatra".

-The chart's content, hand writing and compass rose are almost similar to a chart, dated 1742, mentioned in H. Kok, Sailing for the East: History Catalogue of Manuscript Charts on Vellum of the Dutch East India Company (VOC) 1602-1799 (7.17 ).
-This chart is listed as No. 7.18 has the date of 1743 attributed by prof. Gunter Schilder and Hans Kok, based on some additional islands drawn in on this example.
+The chart's content, handwriting, and compass rose are almost identical to a chart dated 1742, mentioned in H. Kok, Sailing for the East: A History and Catalogue of Manuscript Charts on Vellum of the Dutch East India Company (VOC), 1602-1799 (7.17).
+This chart, listed as No. 7.18, has the date 1743 attributed to it by the professor.
+Gunter Schilder and Hans Kok, based on some additional islands drawn in on this example.

-Contrary to the south coast, the number of toponyms along the northern coast is much larger and oftentimes using local names.
+In contrast to the south coast, the number of toponyms along the northern coast is significantly larger and often employs local names.

 Prof. Schilder has found only 5 examples of charts of the Java Sea who are signed by Isaak de Graaf.
 As Isaak de Graaf died in 1743, this must have been one of the last charts made by the Master and map maker of the V.O.C.